 E- Ethnicity: I find the use of the word ‘ethnicity’, probably the most problematic within this acronym.
 We use this word as an obfuscating and false replacement for ‘race’.
 It is often suggested that racism created race.
 So using race as a policy-making term would make us uncomfortable, because this will force us to acknowledge the racism that created it.
 However, ethnicity as a substitute for race is misleading.
 It suggests (very strongly) that only non-white people are ‘ethnic.’
 So we are still talking about power.
 The power to have your race made invisible.
 Ethnicity allows us to recast institutional racism and its effects as a clash of pre-modern cultures.
 Otherness is pathologised, by not being directly pathologised.
 This is why attempts to increase ‘BAME’ representation at universities reaches out to economically disadvantaged populations.
 Putting race and class in adversarial positions.
 And pathologising by not being direct.

 Using ‘ethnicity’ as a synonym for ‘race’ is intellectually unsound and quietly insidious.
 It makes the immutability of skin colour stand in for changing cultural norms.
 It presumes that culture is inherited, genetic and unchanging.
 ‘Ethnicity’ in this context lies.
 It falsifies.
 As MacEachern et al uncovered in their research, there was movement between African ethnicies.
 Historically you could move between ethnicities, but we know that it is almost impossible to move between socially constructed races.
+Across Africa, there are anywhere from 1000 to 2000 different ethnicities with ontological meanings and linguistic distinctions, but in the UK, ‘Black African’ is one ethnicity.
 Ethnicity thus becomes a camouflage that deflects from the fact that race as a social construct is a fluid concept.
 According to Obasogie:

 ‘Social constructionism is a critique of the idea/assumption that social categories of race reflect natural, real, or biologically meaningful divisions in humankind and highlights the way that social, economic, and political forces create the meanings that come to attach to various bodies.’